angular/angular/adev/src/content/guide/di/dependency-injection-providers.md

 </docs-code>

 You can, however, configure DI to use a different class or any other different value to associate with the `Logger` class.
-Note that `Logger` becomes is only used as "token" for the dependency then.
+Note that `Logger` is only used as "token" for the dependency then.
 So when the `Logger` is injected, the configured value is used instead.

 In fact, the class provider syntax is a shorthand expression that expands into a provider configuration, defined by the `Provider` interface.